eums/website/_posts/2013-03-01-mahlerreview.markdown

 **With [an inspiring programme of Brahms and Macmillan](/blog/2013/symphony-spring-concert), Symphony Orchestra are performing in EUMS's Spring Concert Series on the 22nd March.
 Before then, Chorus and Sinfonia are putting on [an epic Mendelssohn extravaganza](http://eums.eusa.ed.ac.uk/2013/chorussinfoniaspring) on the 15th of March.
-For full details and to buy tickets for both of these concerts, please [go to the Concerts page](http://eums.eusa.ed.ac.uk/events/concerts/) of our website.**
+For full details and to buy tickets for both of these concerts, please [go to the What's On page](/whats-on/) of our website.**